Karan Aujla

-Hailing from Ghurala, Ludhiana, Aujla started his career as lyricist for Jassi Gill's "Range", from his album Replay.
-Then he emigrated to Canada, and wrote lyrics for various other artists including Deep Jandu and Elly Mangat.
+Aujla started as a songwriter for Jassi Gill's "Range", from his album Replay.
+He worked as a songwriter for various other artists including Deep Jandu and Elly Mangat.
 In 2016, he released his debut song "Property of Punjab" as a lead artist, and started featuring as guest artist in songs.
 He came into limelight with his tracks like "Yaarian Ch Fikk", "Unity", "Alcohol 2", and "Lafaafe"; subsequently he achieved mainstream popularity in 2018 with "Don't Worry", his first song to enter UK Asian chart.
 In 2020, his singles "Jhanjar", "Red Eyes" and "Kya Baat Aa" entered top 10 in the chart, while "So Far" entered top 5.

 Early life

-Aujla hails from Ghurala village in Ludhiana district of Punjab.
-He was born as Jaskaran Singh Aujla on 18 January 1997 to father Balwinder Singh Aujla and mother Rajinder Kaur.
-His parents died when he was nine years old.
-He was raised by his sisters and uncle after his parents died.
-Aujla's father, Balwinder Singh Aujla, worked at co-operative society, and he also had writing as a hobby.
-Thereafter he started writing songs.
-While studying in 9th standard, Aujla met Jassi Gill in a marriage ceremony and offered him the lyrics of the song Range, which Gill sang and became popular.
-Aujla received his Canadian permanent residency and emigrated there.
-He did his high school studies in Burnaby, Canada.
-Also, he worked part time as a longshoreman in Surrey, British Columbia.
-His debut song "Cell Phone" with Mac Benipal was released in 2014, it was a commercial failure, and had just a few thousand views.
-In Canada, he started working with Deep Jandu in his studio at Toronto.
+Jaskaran Singh Aujla was born on 18 January 1997 in the Ghurala village of Ludhiana district in Punjab, India, to Balwinder Singh Aujla and Rajinder Kaur.
+His father died in a bike accident when he was 9 and his mother died from cancer when he was 14, and he was raised by his sisters and uncle.
+While studying in 9th standard, Aujla met Jassi Gill in a wedding ceremony and offered him the lyrics of the song Range, which Gill sang and became popular locally.
+In 2014, Aujla moved to Canada, where he lived with his sister in Vancouver, British Columbia, and attended Burnaby South Secondary School in Burnaby.
+Aujla worked part-time as a longshoreman in Surrey.

 Career

-Early career
+2014–2017: Early career

-Aujla started his career along with Deep Jandu and Elly Mangat.
-He wrote lyrics for many artists including Gill, Mangat, Gagan Kokri, Jazzy B, Bohemia and Sukh-E. His written "Blessings of Bapu", sung by Kokri was well received by audience.
+His debut song "Cell Phone" with Mac Benipal was released in 2014, it was a commercial failure, and had just a few thousand views, Aujla started to attended studio sessions with Deep Jandu and Elly Mangat in Toronto, Ontario.
+He started to work as a songwriter for artists including Gill, Mangat, Gagan Kokri, Jazzy B, Bohemia and Sukh-E. One of his songs "Blessings of Bapu", sung by Kokri was well received by audience.
 Later in 2016, he released his debut song "Property of Punjab" as a lead artist; started featuring and performing raps in the songs.
 Soon after, he released tracks as a lead artist.
 His recordings include "Alcohol 2", "Yaarian Ch Fikk", "Shit Talk", "Up & Down", and "Lafaafe".

-Rise to fame
+2018–2019: Rise to fame

-Aujla got his breakthrough with the song "Don't Worry", featuring Gurlez Akhtar in it.
+Aujla got his breakthrough with the song "Don't Worry", featuring Gurlez Akhtar.
 The song's music video has been viewed over hundred million times on YouTube, and became Aujla's first song to enter UK Asian music chart.